Shaun-Regenbaum/sefref/README.md

 # sefref
 This is a typescript wrapper around Sefaria's API to make it easier and nicer to use Sefaria's data.
+Or rather it will be if I ever get around to it.
+I think it is a valuable project to work on, but don't have the time right now...